Ralph DePalma: Biography

 DePalma was an intense competitor but one of the most popular racers with his fellow drivers and the fans because of his good sportsmanship, a quality he displayed on and off the track.
 In June 1917 he lost to Barney Oldfield in a series of 10 to 25 mile match races at the Milwaukee Mile.
 On February 12, 1919, at Daytona Beach, Florida, he drove a Packard to a world speed record of 149.875 mi/h over a measured mile (1.6 km).
-International competition began following the adoption of the three liter engine limit in the U.S. and Europe in 1920.
+International competition began following the adoption of the three liter engine limit in the U.S. and in Europe in 1920.
 DePalma began the year driving for the French manufacturer, Ballot.
 His Ballot vehicle won the pole position for the 1920 Indianapolis race and he led for many laps but bad luck dogged him in the race (faulty bearings on the Ballot) and he did not finish.
 However, DePalma did race his Ballot vehicle in the Elgin Road Race and won his third Elgin trophy in 1920.
-Then in 1921 DePalma traveled with other Americans to Le Mans to compete in the French Grand Prix.
+Then in 1921, DePalma travelled with other Americans to Le Mans to compete in the 1921 French Grand Prix.
 There, he finished second to the Duesenberg driven by fellow American, Jimmy Murphy.
 DePalma won the Canadian national championship in 1929.